iTwin/appui/docs/changehistory/NextVersion.md

 ### Deprecations

-- `FrameworkUiAdmin` has been deprecated in preparation for upcoming @itwin/appui-abstract#UiAdmin deprecation.
-Continue to set `FrameworkUiAdmin` as `IModelAppOption.uiAdmin` until `UiAdmin` is deprecated, but do not call any methods on it directly, using the below replacements instead. [#729](https://github.com/iTwin/appui/pull/729)
 - `FrameworkUiAdmin.cursorPosition` in favor of `UiFramework.getCursorPosition`. [#729](https://github.com/iTwin/appui/pull/729)
 - `FrameworkUiAdmin.isFocusOnHome` in favor of `UiFramework.keyboardShortcuts.isFocusOnHome`. [#729](https://github.com/iTwin/appui/pull/729)
 - `FrameworkUiAdmin.setFocusToHome` in favor of `UiFramework.keyboardShortcuts.setFocusToHome`. [#729](https://github.com/iTwin/appui/pull/729)